DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

     - Increased complexity.
     - Inefficiency of data access in View.
     - Reduce the security because the Model can be embbeded in View.
+    - In MVC pattern, View and Model can be interacted each other based on Observer pattern.

+        So, it means that we usually take some data logic into View.
+So, testing is really difficult when we do not know deeply the data logic.

 <br>